arttukataja/chefpoc/README.md

 Running
 =======

-1. Build your own Docker image:
+1. Build a new Docker image

   `docker build .`

-2. Run your image, note that you need to map host chefpoc to /repo/chefpoc.
+2. Run your image.
+Note that you need to map host chefpoc to /repo/chefpoc.
 For an example:

   `docker run -i -t -v /Users/arttu/chefpoc:/repo/chefpoc fe474bf70842`